Jan 20, 2020

 jump toRECIPE

-My husband, Aaron, calls this the “ugly Betty sandwich” – it’s not the prettiest but it tastes absolutely delicious.
-This breakfast sandwich comes together in under 30 minutes and is sure to become a weekly tradition when paired with piping hot coffee and PJ’s.
-I like to add caramelized onions if I have some around.
+My husband, Aaron, calls this the “Ugly Betty Sandwich,” it’s not the prettiest but it tastes absolutely delicious.
+This egg, cheese & crispy prosciutto breakfast sandwich on a pretzel bun comes together in less than 30 minutes and is sure to become a weekly tradition when paired with piping hot coffee.
+(I also like to add caramelized onions if I have some in the fridge!).

 Key Ingredients in This Recipe